QubitPi/athena/docs/README.md

 USE_SSH=true yarn deploy
 ```

-hashicorp-aws is using GitHub pages for hosting, this command builds the website and push to the `gh-pages` branch.
+Athena is using GitHub pages for hosting, this command builds the website and push to the `gh-pages` branch.